zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 </display-values-supported>
 ```

-### Supported OpenID claim types
+### Supported OpenID Claim Types

 According to the [OpenID Core Documentation][openid-core], the Gluu
 Server supports the claims `normal` and `distributed`:

 * `normal`: these claims are directly asserted by the OpenID provider.
 A
   claim dataset is represented as a [JSON][json] object.
 See the following
-  section "Supported OpenID Claims" for a detailed list of values.
+  section "Supported OpenID Claims" for a detailed list of possible values.
 * `distributed`: these claims are asserted by a claims provider other
   than the OpenID provider but are returned as references by the OpenID
   provider.
 The claim dataset is represented by using special
   `_claim_names` and `_claim_sources` members of the [JSON][json] object
   containing the claims.

-Currently, the claim type `aggregated` is not supported.
-To activate a
+Currently, the claim type `aggregated` is not supported by the Gluu
-certain claim type enable the according tag in the configuration file as
+Server.
+To activate a certain claim type enable the according tag in the
-follows:
+configuration file as follows:

 ```
 <claim-types-supported>